The Absolute Best Instant Pot Mexican Rice

 • Don't skip the part where you scrape the browned bits from the bottom of the Instant Pot liner.
 The rice won't cook properly if there is food stuck to the bottom of the pan.

-• This recipe can also be made on the stove top.
+• This recipe can also be made on the stovetop.
 Saute the onion, garlic, and rice as directed.
-Then, add remaining ingredients, bring to a simmer, turn heat to low, and cook (covered) for 15-20 minutes, until rice absorbs the cooking liquids.
+Then, add the remaining ingredients, bring to a simmer, turn heat to low, and cook (covered) for 15-20 minutes, until rice absorbs the cooking liquids.

-• This recipe can be halved or doubled without changing the cook time.
+• This recipe can be halved or doubled without changing the cooking time.
 Warning though: it already makes a lot of food, only double if you need to feed a football team!

 • I like to store my leftover rice in an airtight container to prevent outside flavors from seeping in.
 This rice can be stored in the refrigerator for 3-4 days after cooking.
 When you're ready to enjoy leftovers, just pop in the microwave.